-- prohibit forced labour, compulsory labour and all forms of modern slavery and human trafficking; - prevent, in compliance with local law, any form of work for children under the age of 15 and ensure that workers between the ages of 15 and 18 are not engaged in hazardous work; - prevent any kind of discrimination (based on race, religion, national descent, social origin, colour, gender, political opinion and sexual orientation or any other condition that may give rise to discrimination), guaranteeing equal opportunities for all and ensuring a non-discriminatory work environment that is free from any kind of harassment; - ensure freedom of association and collective bargaining, including the right for workers to freely choose their representatives and to represent other workers, remaining neutral to the employees' preference to join and remain in a trade union organization, and to prepare an adequate access to the workplace also to employee representatives, refraining from any discrimination against the latter; - set clear and fair working conditions defined in a contract drawn up in the language (s) envisaged by the local legislation, which provides for fair remuneration, sustainable working hours as well as parental leave and holidays, in a safe and healthy work environment, in accordance with applicable agreements; - respect the cultural, economic and social rights of local communities, indigenous peoples and other vulnerable groups, taking into account the operational context and the activities carried out.
+- → prohibit forced labour, compulsory labour and all forms of modern slavery and human trafficking; - → prevent, in compliance with local law, any form of work for children under the age of 15 and ensure that workers between the ages of 15 and 18 are not engaged in hazardous work; - → prevent any kind of discrimination (based on race, religion, national descent, social origin, colour, gender, political opinion and sexual orientation or any other condition that may give rise to discrimination), guaranteeing equal opportunities for all and ensuring a non-discriminatory work environment that is free from any kind of harassment; - → ensure freedom of association and collective bargaining, including the right for workers to freely choose their representatives and to represent other workers, remaining neutral to the employees' preference to join and remain in a trade union organization, and to prepare an adequate access to the workplace also to employee representatives, refraining from any discrimination against the latter; - → set clear and fair working conditions defined in a contract drawn up in the language (s) envisaged by the local legislation, which provides for fair remuneration, sustainable working hours as well as parental leave and holidays, in a safe and healthy work environment, in accordance with applicable agreements; - → respect the cultural, economic and social rights of local communities, indigenous peoples and other vulnerable groups, taking into account the operational context and the activities carried out.

-The Code of Conduct requires suppliers to comply with certain operational standards also in other areas, such as: compliance with laws, integrity, transparency and conflicts of interest, the fight against corruption, health and safety, environmental protection, export control, data protection and intellectual property, and fair competition.
+The Code of Conduct will require suppliers, contractors and subcontractors to comply with certain operational standards also in other areas, such as: compliance with laws, integrity, transparency and conflicts of interest, the fight against corruption, health and safety, environmental protection, export control, data protection and intellectual property, and fair competition.

-Eni makes available to workers, the communities and its suppliers (including their employees) tools for a prompt response to reports of potential impairment of their rights (Grievance Mechanism) as well as channels for receiving and processing reports relating to violations, improper conduct or complaints, even in a confidential or anonymous way, explicitly prohibiting retaliation against the appellant.

-Consistently with this objective and taking into account the operating context and the activities performed, as stated into the Code of Condcut, Eni expects suppliers to make available to workers, the communities and any external indivudal they interact with in the interest of Eni, their own accessible remedial mechanisms.
+Eni will make available to workers, the communities with which it interacts and its suppliers (including their employees) tools for a prompt response to reports of potential impairment of their rights (Grievance Mechanism) as well as channels for receiving and processing reports relating to violations, improper conduct or complaints, even in confidential or anonymous form, explicitly prohibiting retaliation against the appellant.
+Consistently with this objective and taking into account the operating context and the activities performed, Eni expects suppliers, contractors and subcontractors to make available to workers and the communities with which they interact in the interest of Eni, their own accessible remedial mechanisms, also anonymously.

-c.
-Global Framework Agreement
+c) Global Framework Agreement

 The GFA, which was renewed and meaningfully updated in June 2019, includes specific provisions regarding the international standards to be explicitly referred to in contract clauses, as well as requirements in terms of both qualification processes and subcontractors.
-More in detail, according to the GFA: Eni is committed to finding suppliers and independent contractors that have suitable professional qualifications and a commitment to sharing its corporate values, and particularly, respecting fundamental human and labour rights.
+More in detail, according to the GFA:

+Eni is committed to finding suppliers and independent contractors that have suitable professional qualifications and a commitment to sharing its corporate values, and particularly, respecting fundamental human and labour rights.

-As outlined in the Supplier Code of Conduct, actual and potential suppliers are required, at different stages of the relationship with Eni, to commit to abiding by the principles and international standards on human and labour rights, particularly including the ILO Declaration on Fundamental Principles and Rights at Work and the Eni Code of Ethic.
+As outlined in the Supplier Code of Conduct that will be adopted by Eni, actual and potential suppliers are required, at different stages of the relationship with Eni, to commit to abiding by the principles and international standards on human and labour rights, particularly including the ILO Declaration on Fundamental Principles and Rights at Work and the Eni Code of Ethic.